-COMM 1125 Credits Oral Interpretation
+COMM 1125 3 Oral Interpretation

-This course tocuses on the theory and practice in oral presentations with an emphasis on selection, cultural significance and study in individual and group readings from the world¿s literature.
+This course focuses on the theory and practice in oral presentations with an emphasis on selection, cultural significance and study in individual and group readings from the worlds literature.
 RECOMMENDED ENTRY SKILLS/KNOWLEDGE: Reading, writing, and/or mathematics proficiency.
 (Prerequisites: College level reading and writing skills).
 (3 C).
-MNTC: Goal 2/ Critical Thinking, Goal 6/Humanities ¿ the Arts, Literature and Philosophy.
+MNTC: Goal 2/ Critical Thinking, Goal 6/Humanities the Arts, Literature and Philosophy.

-COMM 1130 Credits Interpersonal Communication
+COMM 1130 3 Interpersonal Communication